-Rural and remote
+Regional and remote

-While predominantly located in cities and larger regional centres, Lutheran schools are also found in rural and remote areas.
-As a result Lutheran Education Australia appreciates and understands the unique challenges faced by rural schools in overcoming additional obstacles of distance and access to resources
+While predominantly located in cities and larger regional centres, Lutheran schools are also found in outer regional and remote areas.
+As a result Lutheran Education Australia appreciates and understands the unique challenges faced by outer regional and remote schools in overcoming additional obstacles of distance and access to resources.